-Producers Direct staff salaries are reviewed annually for all employees.
-Salary reviews take into account the following aspects: Employee's annual performance; level of responsibility, skill and knowledge required to carry out the role; comparable salary ranges in the geography and market in which the team member is working.
+Producers Direct staff salaries are reviewed annually for all employees, in accordance with Producers Direct's Staff Salary Review policy.
+Staff salaries are structured within salary bands across different roles and levels of responsibility.
+Key considerations include: Employee's annual performance; level of responsibility, skill and knowledge required to carry out the role; comparable salary ranges in the geography and market in which the team member is working.
+The salary bands used to determine both current and new staff have been developed, and are benchmarked using a combination of publicly available compensation data and/or purchased datasets for equivalent roles (skill set / level of seniority), and are adjusted for cost of living variances across the countries where Producers Direct operations and teams are located.
+Salaries for new team members are benchmarked during the recruitment process.
 For the CEO, the Chair of Producers Direct is responsible for proposing the salary adjustment to the Producers Direct Board for consideration and approval, based on their review of the CEO's performance and salary benchmarking with non-profit organisations of similar size, scope and resources to Producers Direct.
-For all other Producers Direct staff, the CEO is responsible for proposing the salary adjustments to the Producers Direct Board for consideration and approval, based on an employee's annual performance and benchmarking of salaries against comparable roles in organisations operating in similar geographies and markets to Producers Direct.
+For all other Producers Direct staff, annual salary adjustments are based on annual performance reviews undertaken by Line Managers, with proposed salary adjustments falling within established salary bands.
+The CEO is then responsible for proposing the overall salary adjustment budget to the Producers Direct Board for approval.